jaumesola/install_oracle_java/README.md

-Bash script for fast installing ORACLE Java JDK on "deb like" systems
+Script for fast installing ORACLE Java JDK on Ubuntu Linux (and hopefully other "deb like" systems)
 --------------------------

 ### Use